 Explore more of the realities behind the myths of Edinburgh with my fact-based Edinburgh history walking tours!

 Continuing my efforts to showcase some of the smaller details and hidden features of Edinburgh, to encourage visitors to look beyond the tourist trail attractions of the city and get a wider overview of its history and culture.
-(Parts one, two and three can be found here.)

 As all the features of the last entry could be found in the New Town, this time I'm choosing three Old Town gems to highlight - and these can all be found in the Canongate area of the city...